apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-prepostcondition:
+## prepostcondition
 Performs a check of response body and status code to verify that a specific pre-/post-condition error was returned.
 The response status code has to be one of 403 or 409.

 	Argument: 'error'
 		The expected XML element qualified-name to match.

 	Example:

 	<verify>